atom-r/swervo/Readme.md

 For example, on Level 1, the AI paddle only makes up 1/35 of the distance between it and the ball on every frame.
 By Level 7, it's making up about 1/8 of that distance per frame.

 ### Going Forward
-Swervo stands alone as an entertaining single-player, browser-based game.
 Possible future plans for Swervo include PvP support, as well as a mobile implementation.